dlizcano/mammalcol/README.md

 #> keep in mind taxonomy is dinamic and have changed.
 ```

-Lizcano, DJ.
-(2024). mammalcol: Access to the List of Mammal Species of
+Lizcano, DJ. et al. (2025). mammalcol: Access to the List of Mammal
-Colombia.
-R package version 0.1.0
+Species of Colombia.
+R package version 0.2.4